March 10: Untarnished

 Among the most sustained of Michael’s institutional relationships was with the University of Melbourne.
 Photonet/Michael Silver photographs are held in the University of Melbourne Archives, reflecting years of work as a contracted photographer for the university.
 In 2019, for Science Week, MAGNET held an exhibition of science photographs taken by Silver over 25 years for the University of Melbourne.
 The event was attended by 120 guests from the science community, including academics, politicians, councillors and senior public servants, and a major national photographic prize for science photography was launched during the event.

 Other clients included State and Federal Government departments, Victorian Economic Chamber of Commerce and Industry (VECCI), Vice-Regal offices, Melbourne Zoo, Transfield ship building at Williamstown, and other industries including Toyota, BAE Systems and engineering group SKM.
 He worked for hospitals and health organisations, not-for-profit groups, and charities— he regularly photographed a calendar for the Blind Dogs Association each year featuring adorable Labrador puppies.
+He freelanced for The Age and The Herald Sun on stories about safe injecting rooms (Herald Sun 31 May 2000); Andrew Wailes conducting the Royal Melbourne Philharmonic Choir and Orchestra.
+(The Age, 17 June 2020)

 Michael was acknowledged as a master printer.
-His son Daniel Silver joined the business, and together they supported photographers and artists for more than 40 years, and Daniel’s fine art printing work — including work in high-quality archiving — produced numerous photographic exhibitions for Australian photographers and artists, with some now part of the State Library of Victoria’s collection.
+His son Daniel Silver joined the Photonet business, and together they supported photographers and artists for more than 40 years, and Daniel’s fine art printing work — including work in high-quality archiving — produced numerous photographic exhibitions for Australian photographers and artists, with some now part of the State Library of Victoria’s collection.
 Embracing colour when it was in higher demand Michael purchased a Jobo film processing unit so as to be able to develop colour transparency film at any hour of the day.
 He predicted the advent of digital photography and was ready for it, at first buying a digital scanner and later the first model Canon digital camera, immediately using it commercially.
 He was not afraid to embrace new technology and adapted quickly, but was also fond of building a significant collection of vintage gear.

 Screenshot